Sanchaksh/GChat/README.md

 A few resources to get you started if this is your first Flutter project:

-This is the first view of the application on the Pixel 4a Emulator works same on My Redmi Note 10 Pro Max too.
+##This is the first view of the application on the Pixel 4a Emulator works same on My Redmi Note 10 Pro Max too.
+##Developed the sign in and sign up UI pages for the GChat application
+##We have connected the application to firebase and it is receiving the sent data
+##We will connect the signin and the sign up pages and then build the chat room service.
 ![Screenshot_1620656809](https://user-images.githubusercontent.com/43877199/117675228-02000d00-b1ca-11eb-9f77-53ee26d84387.png)